© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Neath Abbey Ironworks Calcining Kilns is a scheduled monument protected by Cadw under reference GM635.
 View the official record →

-Neath Abbey Ironworks Calcining Kilns is an industrial monument comprising the remains of calcining kilns used in iron production at Neath in Glamorgan.
+Neath Abbey Ironworks Calcining Kilns is an industrial monument consisting of the remains of calcining kilns associated with the ironworking operations at Neath Abbey in south Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM635.

 Neath Abbey Ironworks Calcining Kilns dates from the industrial period, and is classified as a calcining kiln.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Neath Abbey Ironworks Calcining Kilns is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM635.